JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_derivative(eeg; channel)
 ```

-Return the derivative of the `eeg` with length same as the signal.
+Return the derivative of `eeg` with length same as the signal.

 **Arguments**